Paul de Jersey: Governor of Queensland

-De Jersey became the 26th governor of Queensland on 29 July 2014.
-On the retirement of Alex Chernov as Governor of Victoria on 1 July 2015, de Jersey became the longest-serving sitting governor of an Australian state and by custom assumed the additional office of Administrator of the Commonwealth who exercises the powers of the Governor-General of Australia in the governor-general's absence or disability.
+De Jersey was appointed the 26th Governor of Queensland on 29 July 2014.
+On the retirement of Alex Chernov as Governor of Victoria on 1 July 2015, De Jersey became the longest-serving sitting governor of an Australian state and by custom assumed the additional office of Administrator of the Commonwealth who exercises the powers of the Governor-General of Australia in the governor-general's absence or disability.

-In 2017 a German Shepherd named Gavel was appointed as the vice-regal dog of the governor, after failing to become a police dog due to a too friendly temperament.
+In 2017 a German Shepherd named Gavel was appointed as the viceregal dog of the governor, after failing to become a police dog due to a too friendly temperament.
 A children's picture book was released in 2020 about his story, which was followed by his retirement in 2021.

-In November 2018, it was announced that de Jersey's original term had been extended by two years through to 29 July 2021.
+In November 2018, it was announced that De Jersey's original term had been extended by two years through to 29 July 2021.
+Premier Annastacia Palaszczuk noted De Jersey "has undertaken an extensive program of community engagements and regional travel, ensuring that as many Queenslanders as possible have had the opportunity to see and meet him".
 In June 2021, it was announced that he would stay on until November to allow Jeannette Young, his successor, to focus on the COVID-19 vaccine rollout as Chief Health Officer, before taking up the role of governor.

-Post vice regal career
+Post-viceregal career

 In 2022, De Jersey was appointed a judge of the Court of Appeal of Tonga.